Skip to Content

 • 1 teaspoon vanilla extract

-2. Add warm milk: Slowly pour the warmed milk into the dry ingredients while whisking constantly over medium heat.
-Constant stirring is key here to avoid clumps and create a smooth texture.
+2. Add the warm milk: Slowly pour in the milk while whisking constantly over medium heat.
+Stir, stir, stir—that’s the secret to a silky, lump-free gravy.

 Cook’s Tips for Perfect Chocolate Gravy